PWNFinance/gm_ethprague/events/eth-captains-boat/readme.md

 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: Buidl.so Demo Day ETH Prague
+name: ETH Captains' Boat 🏴‍☠️

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.